yiisoft/yii2/docs/guide/runtime-sessions-cookies.md

 properties as needed to prepare a cookie and then add it to the response's cookie collection.

 > Note: For better security, the default value of [[yii\web\Cookie::httpOnly]] is set to true.
-This helps mitigate the risk of a client side script accessing the protected cookie (if the browser supports it).
+This helps mitigate the risk of a client-side script accessing the protected cookie (if the browser supports it).
 You may read the [httpOnly wiki article](https://www.owasp.org/index.php/HttpOnly) for more details.